 Will always play second fiddle to Okaukuejo

-The only camping only camp in Etosha is situated in the previously off limits western side of the park.
+Olifantsrus is situated in the western side of the park.
 It is about 40km East of Dolomite and 130km West of Okaukuejo.
 It’s a long drive either way on a poor gravel road.
 Best to avoid this camp if you have a 4×2.

 Olifantrus (translates to elephants resting place) served as the base camp for a massive elephant cull during the 1980’s.
-Some 500 elephant were slaughtered here as part of an effort to reduce an unmanageable increase in their population.
+About 500 elephant were slaughtered here as part of an effort to reduce unmanageable population numbers.
 The remnants of the cull is the cold steel structures that dominate scenery.